papertank/envoy-deploy/readme.md

 	envoy run init

-You can specify the Laravel environment (for artisan:migrate command) and git branch as options

-	envoy run init --branch=develop --env=development

 You only need to run the init task once.

 The init task creates a `.env` file in your root path (from your `.env.example` file), so make sure and update the environment variables appropriately.
+Once you have run the init task, you should proceed to run the deploy task (below).

 ### Deploy